NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/guides/test-contracts.md

 ::::

-First we import the things we are going to use: the [`expect`](https://www.chaijs.com/api/bdd/) function from `chai` to write our assertions, the [Hardhat Runtime Environment](../advanced/hardhat-runtime-environment.md) (`hre`), the [`buildModule`](/ignition/docs/guides/creating-modules) function from Hardhat Ignition to deploy and interact with our contracts, and the [network helpers](/hardhat-network-helpers) to interact with the Hardhat Network.
+First we import the things we are going to use: the [`expect`](https://www.chaijs.com/api/bdd/) function from `chai` to write our assertions, the [Hardhat Runtime Environment](../advanced/hardhat-runtime-environment.md) (`hre`), the [`buildModule`](/ignition/docs/guides/creating-modules) function from Hardhat Ignition to deploy our contracts, and the [network helpers](/hardhat-network-helpers) to interact with the Hardhat Network.
 After that we use the `describe` and `it` functions, which are global Mocha functions used to describe and group your tests.
 (You can read more about Mocha [here](https://mochajs.org/#getting-started).)

 Before we write our actual test, we define an Ignition module to deploy our contract using the `buildModule` function.
 For brevity, we define our module in the test file here, but the recommended way to define your Ignition modules is in separate files.
 You can read more about creating Ignition modules in the [Hardhat Ignition docs](/ignition/docs/guides/creating-modules).